 This is a very quick and simple crochet pattern that even beginner crocheters learning how to crochet can easily master.
 I crochet pretty slowly and I can make these hats in about 45 minutes (less time for a preemie-sized hat).

 These crochet hats can be made in any size from preemie all the way to men’s large so this is a very versatile pattern.

-I’d also like to extend a challenge for any of my readers who are so inclined to join me in this volunteer effort.
+I’d also like to extend a challenge to any of my readers who are so inclined to join me in this volunteer effort.
 Hospitals are in great need of caps for newborns, preemies, and cancer patients.
-Blankets, shawls, wash clothes and toys are also in high demand.
-Most hospitals have volunteer programs for receiving knitted and crochet goods so I encourage you to donate if possible – oh, and please share your experiences with me in my comments section.
+Crochet blankets, shawls, wash clothes and toys are also in high demand.
+Most hospitals have volunteer programs for receiving knitted and crochet goods so I encourage you to donate if possible – and please share your experiences with me in my comments section.